-The programme is normally studied over 12 months full-time or 24 months part-time.
+The programme is normally studied over 12 months full-time.
 The taught component of the programme consists of 30 study weeks divided into two semesters during which time students study 60 ECTS/120 CATS.
-Students who successful complete the taught component undertake a three-month period of supervised research for a Master's dissertation at a value of 30 ECTS/60 CATS.
+Students who successfully complete the taught component undertake a three-month period of supervised research for a Master's dissertation at a value of 30 ECTS/60 CATS.